alexfalkowski/go-service/README.md

 ## Configuration

-The configuration is based on YAML and is read from an env variable called `CONFIG_FILE`.
+The configuration is based on YAML and can be read from multiple sources by specifying a flag called `--config`.
+As per the following:
+- `env:CONFIG_FILE` - read from an env variable called `CONFIG_FILE`.
+This is the default if nothing is passed.
+- `file:path` - read from the path.
+- `mem:base64` - read from memory.

 The reason for this is that we want to be able to separate how configuration is retrieved.
 This way we can use and [application configuration system](https://github.com/alexfalkowski/konfig).

 The configuration can be [watched](https://github.com/radovskyb/watcher) for write changes.
 If it changes the application is stopped.
 This way an [orchestration](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy) system can just restart the process.